Spongebob makes his own Squidward in an episode that aired on this day in television history.

 The short aired with another short, part of the 112th episode of the series, “Porous Pockets.”

-Spongebob and Patrick learn some new “sentence enhancers” that turn out to be bad words in a short that aired 15 years ago today.
+Spongebob and Patrick learn some new “sentence enhancers” that turn out to be bad words in a short that aired on this day in history.

 “Sailor Mouth” is a normal-length short from the animated Spongebob Squarepants series.
 It aired during the second season, debuting on September 21st, 2001.
 It was written by Walt Dohrn, Paul Tibbit and Merriwether Williams.
 Courtesy: Nickelodeon / Viacom